kbui1993/NonconvexNetworkSlimming/README.md

 ## Dependencies
 torch v0.3.1, torchvision v0.2.0

-## Channel Selection Layer
-We introduce `channel selection` layer to help the  pruning of ResNet and DenseNet.
-This layer is easy to implement.
-It stores a parameter `indexes` which is initialized to an all-1 vector.
-During pruning, it will set some places to 0 which correspond to the pruned channels.

 ## Baseline

 The `dataset` argument specifies which dataset to use: `cifar10`, `cifar100`, or `SVHN` The `arch` argument specifies the architecture to use: `vgg`,`resnet` or